ivan-hc/AM/README.md

 ```
 In both cases, the "INSTALL" script will create a dedicated /opt/am directory containing the ["APP-MANAGER"](https://github.com/ivan-hc/AM/blob/main/APP-MANAGER) script (ie "AM" itself), a symlink for it in /usr/local/bin named `am` and the /opt/am/remove script needed to [uninstall](#uninstall) "AM" itself, if needed.
 A temporary folder named /opt/am/.cache will be created too, in wich each installation script or list of available applications (for your architecture) is downloaded.

 NOTE, if you don't feel comfortable having to always use root permissions, the installation method for "AppMan" is totally different.
-If you are interested, go [to the next paragraph](#how-to-install-appman), else [Go back to "Main Index"](#main-index) or jump to "[Usage (all the available options)](#usage)".
+If you are interested, go [to the next paragraph](#how-to-install-appman), else [Back to "Main Index"](#main-index) or jump to "[Usage (all the available options)](#usage)".

 ------------------------------------------------------------------------
 ## How to install "AppMan"